HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/update_firmware.md

 After the modification is completed, double-click to run "M00.bat" to complete the gateway firmware upload.

+After M00 refreshes the firmware again, the serial port print shows that it is not activated.
+Please refer this : http://community.heltec.cn/t/solved-restoring-esp32-chip-license-to-ht-m00-flash-memory/2676/3

 ```Tip:: This firmware version is V1.2, and the firmware can be upgraded according to the "firmware upgrade" method.

 ```